noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Stochastic-Weight-Averaging"><a href="https://pytorch.org/blog/stochastic-weight-averaging-in-pytorch/">Stochastic Weight Averaging</a><a class="anchor-link" href="#Stochastic-Weight-Averaging"> </a></h1><p>This is a simple yet effective technique which give about 0.3-0.4% boost to my model.
-In simple words, it takes snahpshot of the model weights during training and take an average at the end.
-It provides a cheap way to do model ensemble while you are only training 1 model.
+In simple words, it takes <strong>snahpshots</strong> of the model weights during training and takes an average at the end.
+It provides a cheap way to do models ensemble while you are only training 1 model.
 This is important for this competition as it allows me to keep training time short enough to allow feedback within hours and reduce overfitting.)</p>
 <h1><img src="https://github.com/noklam/mediumnok/blob/master/_notebooks/nb_img/bengali_5_swa.png?raw=true" alt="image.png" title="Stochastic Weight Averaging"></h1>

 </div>